The Crunchbase Tech Layoffs Tracker

 When will layoffs stop?

-Layoffs are expected to continue in 2024.
+Layoffs declined in 2024 compared to the previous year, but are expected to continue into 2025, although likely not at the level seen in 2023.
 Startups that need to preserve cash to extend their runways are more likely to conduct layoffs.

-Startups that raised capital during the venture funding heyday at inflated valuations in 2021 are more likely to need to conduct layoffs in 2024.
+Startups that raised capital during the venture funding heyday at inflated valuations in 2021 are more likely to need to conduct layoffs if they’re not able to sustain their previous valuations or growth projections.

 How many recent tech layoffs have there been?